cncf/ambassadors/README.md

 #### Do I need to re-apply?

 No, once you formally apply you are part of the pool of applicants that get reviewed on a monthly basis.

+#### Will you email me with a status update of my application each month?

+No. If your application is deferred, we will send out a note the first time your application is reviewed.
+After that, we will only follow up when your application is accepted.